 Think you can't get a job with Fashion Merchandising or that this isn't a serious major?
 Read our response.

-- Learning from fashion history 6 months ago
+- Learning from fashion history one year ago

-- Virtual reality takes students into classroom of the future 9 months ago
+- Virtual reality takes students into classroom of the future one year ago

-- FACS scientists find eco-friendly way to dye blue jeans about 11 months ago
+- FACS scientists find eco-friendly way to dye blue jeans one year ago